nowshad-hasan/interview-preparation/syllabus/spring topics.md

 ### Spring core

 - Two ways to configure ApplicationContext
+- What is ApplicationContext?
 - Component vs Bean
 - All the common annotations - Controller, Component, Service, Repository
+- PostConstruct, PreDestroy
+- What is Primary annotation?
 - Inversion Of Control (IOC)
 - PreDestroy, PostConstruct
 - Autowired